 Late Afternoon or Early Morning

 You’ll notice the word “late”, and that’s important.
-You really shouldn’t be shooting architecture in the middle of the day.
+You really shouldn’t be doing architecture photography in the middle of the day.
 The light will just be far too harsh, in my opinion.
 It’ll likely cause exposure issues.
 Of course, rules can be broken for the right reasons.

 For me, photos from the late afternoon or early morning tend to look more “real”.
 They’ll look more what people would expect them to look.